Madrid Accords: International status of the accords

 The United Nations considers Western Sahara to remain a Non-Sovereign Territory, awaiting formal decolonization.
 It recognizes that Morocco presently administers much of it de facto, but neither the General Assembly nor any other UN body has ever recognized this as constituting sovereignty.

 In a 2002 letter of the General Secretary for Legal Affairs and Legal Counsel of the United Nations, Hans Corell, in which he gave an opinion on the legality of actions taken by Moroccan authorities in signing contracts for the exploration of mineral resources in Western Sahara, he stated:

 Morocco continues to claim Western Sahara as an integral part of its territory, by virtue of the Madrid Accords inter alia.
 The Polisario Front declared in 1976 an Algeria-based government-in-exile, the Sahrawi Arab Democratic Republic (SADR), which denies that the Madrid Accords held any validity and claims the entire area whereas actually controlling only small uninhabitable parts of it.
 The SADR is also unrecognized by the UN, but has been admitted as Western Sahara's representative to the African Union (AU) and its ruling party (the Polisario Front) is recognized by the UN at least as the "sole legitimate representative of the Sahrawi people".
 Mauritania has pulled out from the conflict entirely since 1979.

 Morocco broke the treaty to spark the 2020 Western Sahara clashes.

-Text of the Madrid Accords

-The following is the published text of the Madrid Accords: